Professor, Biosystems Engineering and Soil Science

 Eric Drumm teaches undergraduate and graduate courses and conducts research in geotechnical engineering.
 His research has been related to the mechanical and hydraulic properties of soil, the affects of seasonal water content variations on material properties, and soil-structure interaction effects on infrastructure using numerical models and field instrumentation.

 Prior to joining UT in 1983, he worked in engineering practice for Duke Power Company, and during the 1994-95 academic year, he took Professional Leave from the University of Tennessee to work for Law Engineering and Environmental Services, Inc. He has been a registered professional engineer (PE) since 1980.
-Since the Fall of 1999, he has served as the faculty advisor to the Student Chapter of the American Society of Civil Engineers.
+Since the fall 1999, he has served as the faculty advisor to the Student Chapter of the American Society of Civil Engineers.

 Soil-structure interaction effects, geotechnical instrumentation